 Arrangements for promoting reflective learning and personal development

 The first year students begin processes of personal development planning in core modules and start to build up a record of achievements.
-They are encouraged to reflect in workshop contexts and individually on specifically what they have learned from modules and the ways in which this knowledge may be used in, or applied to, the wider social world.
-Specific modules focussed on social problems including study skills provide a forum in which students reflect upon their practice as future police officers , its ethical dimensions and the ways in which this practice may be applied to solving problems in the context of volunteering activity and/or employment.
-The module Policing in Practice focuses explicitly on practical aspects of policing and so encourages students to reflect on the practical application of their knowledge whilst the module Knowledge in policing allows students to study for a qualification required by some forces to join the police service.
-Self-directed project work at level 6 provides the opportunity for students to focus on a particular problem or issue in relation to policing and in this context to bring together a substantive area of interest with methodological issues and to consider how this might provide a basis for further self-development and/or vocational activity in the future.
+They are encouraged to reflect in workshop contexts and on how they might apply their learning from specific modules in the wider social world.
+Certain modules have a particular focus on study skills as well as transferable skills for their future career.
+Students will also reflect upon their practice as future police officers, the ethical dimensions of the role, and the ways in which their academic skills may be applied to solving problems in the context of volunteering activity and/or employment.
+The Knowledge of Policing focuses explicitly on practical aspects of policing and provides the qualification required by many forces as a pre-join criteria.
+Self-directed project work at level 6 provides the opportunity for students to focus on a policing problem or issue and in this context to bring together a substantive area of interest with methodological issues and to consider how this might provide a basis for further self-development and/or vocational activity.